Impact of COVID-19 on data warehouse architecture

 Structured clinical data

 The best way to explain structured data is by the specific example of vitals.
-Vitals in an Electronic Healthcare Records (EHR) system typically measure and record temperature, pulse rate, respiratory rate, and blood pressure.
+Vitals is an Electronic Healthcare Records (EHR) system that typically measure and record temperature, pulse rate, respiratory rate, and blood pressure.
 In this case, the range of data and the method of measurement are both examples of structured data.
 Normal body temperature can range between 97.8 degrees F and 99 degrees F for a healthy adult.
 Temperature can be measured by a variety of methods including orally, by skin, by ear, and others.
 Both the range of the data and the method of obtaining it are known and represent structured data types.
 Structured data comes from a limited set of questions applied to a limited set of answers to questions or menu items repeatedly selected.
 This results in clearly defined data types whose patterns make them easily searchable

 Unstructured clinical data